 When I am shooting in the field, I want to see that Live View histogram for the purpose of avoiding clipping.
 Let me say that again - "avoid clipping”!
 In the photo at the very top, notice the small graph - the histogram - on the LCD.
 My camera also allows me to see it through the viewfinder.
 Of course, I can always review my images after the fact and make exposure corrections based on the post-shot histogram.
-But don’t you think it so much easier to get it right beforehand?
-One shot – done!
+And in some older camera models, this is the only option.

 To set yourself up with Live View histogram, do the following three things with your camera.

 Enable Live View.
 In one of your camera’s menu, you should be able to turn Live View (exposure preview) on and off.
 Some cameras have a dedicated button for Live View.
 Keep in mind, when Live View is enabled, it will use more battery power.

 Enable the histogram display on the LCD and if possible, the viewfinder.
 In your camera’s menu, you should have display options available for the LCD and possibly the viewfinder and one of those options should include the histogram.
 If you do not have an electronic viewfinder, rather, the viewfinder is optical, you will not have a histogram option for the viewfinder.
 Check your manual if you are not sure if your viewfinder is electronic.